Barrett faculty Dr. Diane Gruber showing something on a screen

 Barrett honors faculty

-Barrett Honors Faculty constitute a distinguished cohort of master teacher-scholars who perform the essential teaching, mentoring and leadership roles that help make Barrett, The Honors College widely recognized as the Gold Standard in honors education.
+Barrett Honors Faculty constitute a distinguished cohort of master teacher-scholars who perform the essential teaching, mentoring and leadership roles that help make Barrett, The Honors College widely recognized as the gold standard in honors education.

-This interdisciplinary and talented faculty publish research in top-tier academic journals, write award-winning books, and win national teaching awards.They are deeply committed to sharing their scholarly passions with honors students in the classroom and beyond.
+This interdisciplinary and talented faculty publish research in top-tier academic journals, write award-winning books and win national teaching awards.They are deeply committed to sharing their scholarly passions with honors students in the classroom and beyond.

-In addition to teaching the core honors classes, this faculty works closely with Barrett students on research, creative projects, and unique programming that bridges Barrett to global communities.
+In addition to teaching the core honors classes, this faculty works closely with Barrett students on research, creative projects and unique programming that bridges Barrett to global communities.
 Barrett faculty work with honors students to build new programs, clubs and initiatives that address the most urgent issues of our time.
 The Barrett faculty meet students during their first week at university, and support and guide them over the course of their undergraduate education.
 Honors students at ASU, the most innovative university in the nation, are able to follow their passions in achieving their education with strong and sustained mentorship from this dedicated faculty.

 Faculty spotlights

-Barrett Faculty, Jenny Brian
+Barrett Faculty, Christiane Alcantara

 Honors Faculty Fellow

-What is the focus of your scholarship, and how does it shape your teaching at Barrett?
+What is the focus of your scholarship and how does it shape your teaching at Barrett?

 What are you teaching in The Human Event this year that you’re especially excited about?